LazySlobs/SEPM-Sloth/README.md

 ## Current Functions/ Feature:

-Explain how to run the automated tests for this system
+Explain how to run the functions for this system

+// All keywords to trigger functions in Process_respond.py file
-1. Create New File/ Folder with voice:
+1. Create New File/ Folder with voice: (Just create folder now)
+   - Start Program
+   - Speak "Create" + Name Folder want to create
 2. Open Existing File/ Folder with voice:
+   - Start Program
+   - Speak "Open" + Name App / File / Folder based on setup Path
 3. Delete Existing File/ Folder with voice:
+   - Start Program
+   - Speak "Delete" + Name App / File / Folder based on setup Path
+   - Get List of apps/folders/files
+   - Answer Yes if want to delete/ No if deny
-4. Get Infor of Existing/ Folder with voice:
+4. Get Info of Existing/ Folder with voice:
+   - Start Program
+   - Click in File (Not done with cursor yet/ have to click specific file)
+   - Speak Information/show to get info

 ## Running the tests